andrewmouldon/mixture-of-convolutions/README.md

 The Triton implementation fuses the basis mixture into the convolution and does not materialize the per-token dynamic kernels.

+`MoC` also supports unnormalized exponential routing via `router_activation="exp"`, which can be useful when a subsequent normalization makes the softmax denominator redundant.

 The implementation supports:

 * fixed-length sequences